 The Ministry of Hajj and Umrah is responsible for the provision and maintenance of facilities for pilgrims and other visitors to Makkah and Medina.
 It is also responsible for their transportation and the coordination of Hajj and Umrah visas.
 In addition, a major expansion of the Grand Mosque is currently on-going and is expected to nearly double its capacity to a total of 2.5 million worshippers during the peak Hajj season.
-To meet the growing demand for Hajj and Umrah visits, the Government invested considerably in developing new transportation infrastructure, including the Haramain High-Speed Rail network connecting Makkah and Medina to the King Abdulaziz International Airport, and the expansion of the Prince Mohammed bin Abdulaziz Airport in Medina.
+To meet the growing demand for Hajj and Umrah visits, the Government is investing considerably in developing new transportation infrastructure, including the Haramain High-Speed Rail network connecting Makkah and Medina to the King Abdulaziz International Airport, and the expansion of the Prince Mohammed bin Abdulaziz Airport in Medina.
 The Ministry of Hajj and Umrah launched the Umrah weekly indicators at the beginning of Hijri year 1440 (corresponding to September 2018), an initiative aligned with one of the main aims of Vision 2030, which aspires to attract over 30 million Umrah pilgrims annually.
-The number of Umrah performers during 2022 reached 24.7 million, 8.4 million of which were external Umrah performers.
+According to the weekly indicators report issued by the Ministry on 2 June 2019, the number of Umrah visas issued during the year as at 30 May 2019 reached 7.8 million visas with the number of pilgrims entering the Kingdom reaching 7.2 million pilgrims.

-In June 2018, pursuant to a Royal Order, the Royal Commission for Makkah City and Holy Sites was established, which oversees the development of Makkah and the holy sites.
+In June 2018, pursuant to a Royal Order, the Royal Commission for Makkah City and Holy Sites was established, which will oversee the development of Makkah and the holy sites.